Robots txt is one of the simplest and easiest file to create, yet the most common one to be messed with.

 Using robots txt file, you can exclude a page from getting indexed, and hence stop it from building its SEO value.

+Having a proper robots file is an essential element of on-page SEO.
 In this guide, we will uncover the A to Z of the robots.txt file and how you should approach it for your website.

-A. What is robots txt file?
+A. What is a robots.txt file?

 Robots.txt is a text file that resides on your web server and is used by web crawlers (primarily but not limited to search engines) to understand how to crawl your website.